Apacheta-Aguilucho volcanic complex: Geothermal manifestations

 Apacheta volcano is fumarolically active on its northern and eastern slopes as well as on the summit.
 Two fumaroles on the summit of Apacheta produce 108–118 C superheated steam at a high output; the gas has a composition typical of geothermal system fumaroles, with some differences.
 They are located within a wider c.
 0.03 km2 area that features diffuse degassing, gryphons, mud pools and vents.

 Apacheta-Aguilucho has a geothermal system and the chemistry of fumarole gases suggests that Apacheta-Aguilucho features an active magma system at depth.
 Drilling has found temperatures of over 200 C at 500 m depth.
 This fumarolic activity has resulted in hydrothermal alteration of many parts of the volcanic complex; this activity has generated a sulfur deposit on the west flank of Aguilucho.
 The mine Mina Aguilucho is located on Aguilucho's western flank.

-The Pabellón geothermal system was discovered in 1999, extends over an area of 25 km2 and is classified as a "blind" geothermal system owing to its scarce activity at the surface, despite the fumaroles existing at the top of Aguilucho; the ascent of gases to these fumaroles is presumably facilitated by the presence of intersecting faults.
-Thick clay layers encountered between about 165 m and 490 m depth in drill holes presumably seal the geothermal system.
+The Pabellón geothermal system was discovered in 1999, extends over an area of 25 km2 and is classified as a "blind" geothermal system owing to its scarce activity at the surface.
+The only exceptions are the fumaroles of Aguilucho and a warm spring 17 km from the power plant site; the ascent of gases to these fumaroles is presumably facilitated by the presence of intersecting faults.
+Thick clay layers encountered between about 165 m and 490 m depth in drill holes presumably seal the geothermal system and block ascent to the surface.
 The water remains in the system for a long time and undergoes prolonged interaction with the country rock.
 The source of heat is unclear; the last eruptions of Apacheta-Aguilucho are too long ago and the more recent lava domes are unlikely to be associated with significant heat reserves.
 Another geothermal area is found in the Cordón de Inacaliri range southeast from Apacheta-Aguilucho.